aabsifat/RC-Aircraft-Design/README.md

 # RC-Aircraft-Design
-Design RC Aircraft from ground up to compete in Boeing's Bronze Propeller Competition.
+I have designed RC Aircraft from ground up along with my group mates to compete in Boeing's Bronze Propeller Competition.
+Preliminary & detailed design reports are provided for anyone to take ideas from and build their own RC aircraft.